Few-Shot Learning with Class Imbalance: Introduction

-Deep learning methods are well known for their state-of-the-art performances on a variety of tasks \citep{LeCun2015dl,Russakovsky2015ilsvrc,schmidhuber2015deep}.
-However, they often require to be trained on large labeled datasets to acquire robust and generalizable features.
-Few-Shot Learning (FSL) \citep{Chen2019closer,Wang2020survey,Bendre2020survey} aims at reducing this burden by defining a distribution over \emph{tasks}, with each task containing a few labeled data points (\emph{support set}) and a set of target data (\emph{query set}) belonging to the same set of classes.
-A common way to train FSL methods is through \emph{episodic meta-training} \citep{Vinyals2017matching} with the model repeatedly exposed to batches of tasks sampled from a task-distribution and then tested on a different but similar distribution in the meta-testing phase.
-The prefix \emph{“meta”} is commonly used to distinguish the high-level training and evaluation routines of meta-learning (outer loop), from the training and evaluation routines at the single-task level (inner loop).
+\IEEEPARstart{D}{eep} learning methods are well-known for their state-of-the-art performance on a variety of tasks, but they often require training on large labeled datasets to generalize well to new examples.
+However, large datasets can be costly to obtain and annotate \cite{LeCun2015dl}.
+This is a particularly limiting issue in many real-world situations due to the need to perform real-time operations, the presence of rare categories, or the desire for a good user experience \cite{Ochal2020oceans,Guan2020aerial,Zhang2020ciloss,Massiceti2021orbit}.
+Few-Shot Learning (FSL) alleviates this burden by defining a distribution over \emph{tasks}, with each task containing a few labeled data points (\emph{support set}) and a set of target data (\emph{query set}) belonging to the same set of classes.
+A common way to train FSL methods is through Meta-Learning (ML).
+One such ML technique is \emph{episodic (meta-) training} \cite{Vinyals2017matching} where the model is repeatedly exposed to batches of tasks sampled from a task distribution and then tested on a different but similar distribution in the meta-testing phase.
+We use the prefix \emph{“meta”} to distinguish between the high-level training and evaluation routines of meta-learning (outer loop / pre-training) from the training and evaluation routines at the single-task level (inner loop / fine-tuning).

-\paragraph{Limitations.} Standard meta-training overlooks many challenges stemming from real-world dynamics, such as class-imbalance (CI).
-The standard setting assumes that all classes in the support set contain the same number of data points, whereas in many practical applications, the number of samples for each class may vary \citep{Buda2018imbalance,Leevy2018bigdata}.
-Given the limited amount of data used in FSL, a small difference in the number of samples between classes could already introduce significant levels of imbalance.
-Most FSL methods are not designed to cope with these more challenging settings.
-Figure~\ref{fig balanced_vs_imbalanced} exemplifies these considerations by showing that several state-of-the-art FSL methods underperform when tested under three CI regimes (linear, step, random).